Azure CDN improves application performance by caching content to the location nearest the customer.

 No. The service will select a CDN data center based on an end user's network configuration, developers cannot decide which CDN data center to use.
 Users will be provided services according to their ISP's preferred location or a logically determined "closer" (not necessarily physically closer) node.

-What’s the difference between Standard CDN service, Standard Plus CDN service and Premium CDN service?
+What’s the difference between Standard CDN service, Standard Plus CDN service?

 - Standard CDN service refers to static contents acceleration, including Web Acceleration, Download Acceleration and Video-On-Demand Acceleration.